saadsulek/ReWrap/README.md

 Everything happens client-side.
 Your photos are never uploaded anywhere — you can verify this by opening dev tools and watching the network tab 🕵️, or by disconnecting from the internet after the page loads 📡❌.

-## 📄 License

-Add a license of your choice (e.g. MIT) — none is currently specified in this repo.

 ## 🤝 Contributing